-Let us make the following observations about the Feynman rules above.
+We now make several observations about the above Feynman rules.
 In the case where the vertex is free of tadpoles, only its totally antisymmetric part contributes to the Feynman amplitude.
-This generalises what was noticed by De Dominicis and Martin~\cite{DeDominicis1964a,DeDominicis1964b}, Kleinert~\cite{Kleinert1981,Kleinert1982} and Haussmann~\cite{Haussmann1993,Haussmann1999} to the case of a generic $k$-body interaction and a general extended basis.
+This generalises what was noticed by De Dominicis and Martin~\cite{DeDominicis1964a,DeDominicis1964b}, Kleinert~\cite{Kleinert1981,Kleinert1982} and Haussmann~\cite{Haussmann1993,Haussmann1999} to the case of a generic $k$-body interaction and a general set of Nambu fields.
 In the case where the vertex is contracted with a set of tadpoles, it is actually a specific partial antisymmetrisation that contributes to the Feynman amplitude.
 Let us point out that this subtle case of partial antisymmetrisation is neither mentioned in Refs.~\cite{DeDominicis1964a,DeDominicis1964b,Kleinert1981,Kleinert1982,Haussmann1993,Haussmann1999} nor, to our knowledge, elsewhere.
 The occurrence of totally and partially antisymmetric vertices is the consequence of a factorisation of several Feynman diagrams.
-This factorisation property, in turn, arises because the Feynman amplitudes are expressed in terms of: \begin{itemize} \item A sum over pairings, thanks to Wick's theorem~\eqref{TimeDepStatWickTheorem}; \item A sum over single-particle and Nambu indices, thanks to our decomposition of $\Omega_0$ and $\Omega_1$ as polynomials in Nambu fields in Eqs.~\eqref{GeneralPartitionPT}; \item Fully covariant vertices, which can be antisymmetrised while keeping their tensor character intact. \end{itemize} More details on how totally and partially antisymmetric vertices arise in the above Feynman rules are given in App.~\ref{app:AntisymVertices}.
-The factorisation property is discussed in connection with standard Gorkov and Bogoliubov formalisms in Sec.~\ref{subsec:ConnectStandardFormalism}.
+This factorisation property, in turn, arises because the Feynman amplitudes are expressed in terms of: \begin{itemize} \item a sum over pairings, thanks to Wick's theorem~\eqref{TimeDepStatWickTheorem}; \item a sum over single-particle and Nambu indices, thanks to our decomposition of $H_0$ and $H_1$ as polynomials in Nambu fields in Eqs.~\eqref{GeneralPartitionPT}; \item fully covariant vertices, which can be antisymmetrised while keeping their tensor character intact. \end{itemize} More details on how totally and partially antisymmetric vertices arise in the above Feynman rules are given in~\ref{app:AntisymVertices}.
+The factorisation property is further discussed in connection with standard Gorkov and Bogoliubov formalisms in Sec.~\ref{subsec:ConnectStandardFormalism}.